Aetherinox/ntfy-toast/README.md

 <div align="center">
-<h1>♾️ ntfy-toast ♾️</h1>
+<h1>♾️ NtfyToast ♾️</h1>
 <br />

 <p>

-ntfy-toast is a forked verison of [SnoreToast](https://github.com/KDE/snoretoast) which has been modified to fit a certain list of criteria, including notifications that do not time out.
+NtfyToast is a forked verison of [SnoreToast](https://github.com/KDE/snoretoast) which has been modified to fit a certain list of criteria, including notifications that do not time out.

 <br />